 A brand audit can help companies of all types and sizes better communicate with their customers.
 Especially when a company experiences rapid growth, “good enough” takes the place of “perfect” in terms of getting something out the door.
 If this is the case for your company, perhaps it is time for a brand audit.

-A brand audit takes a look at your company’s outgoing communications, with a critical eye to detail.
-Whether you realize it or not, the communications pieces going out to the public or to vendors cover a huge range, and absolutely every piece plays a role in communicating your brand.
+A brand audit looks at your company’s outgoing communications, with a critical eye to detail.
+Whether you realize it or not, the communication going out to the public or to vendors cover a huge range, and absolutely every piece plays a role in communicating your brand.
 A brand audit examines everything your company creates: proposals, press releases, the company website, sales flyers, and more.
 The brand audit then finds answers to questions such as: Are all outgoing communications effectively communicating the company’s brand image?
 Is the logo modern, and does your company tagline communicate the organization’s value proposition?
 A brand audit can help you answer all these questions.

 The purpose of a brand audit is to determine if the message your company is sending to employees, vendors, and customers is the right message, and if it is being communicated effectively.
 Brand audits also take a look at compliance issues within your particular industry, ensuring that your company is meeting standard benchmarks and following industry guidelines where appropriate.
 The primary goal of a brand audit is to help your organization communicate with customers consistently and effectively – which in turn will help your company create scalable growth.